2020 Premier's Anzac Student Tour

 Year 9, St Norbert College

-Mr Tony Granich, Deputy Principal at Hampton Senior High School, and Mrs Yolette Inskip, Humanities and Social Sciences teacher at Newman Senior High School have been selected as teacher supervisors attending the tour alongside tour coordinator Ms Samantha Boswell.
+Mr Tony Granich, Deputy Principal at Hampton Senior High School, and Ms Emily Donders, Assistant Head of Learning Area (HASS) from Rossmoyne Senior High School have been selected as teacher supervisors attending the tour alongside tour coordinator Ms Samantha Boswell.

 Students were required to prepare an extended written response of no more than 1000 words on the following topic:

 Using a chosen form of writing for specific effect, explain the impact of the Anzac tradition on modern Australia by exploring a selected Western Australian individual, community or group and their significance to you.

 Schools conducted their own selection processes and could nominate up to three students in each of the three categories of Years 8/9, Year 10 and Year 11.
 Students entering needed to display:

 - a genuine interest in the Anzac experience

 - an appreciation of the study of history

 - excellent interpersonal skills and self-confidence